Child Health and Development Guide: Growth, Immunity & Daily Care Tips (2026)

 Growth Tracking Checklist

-The checklist aids in determining the physical growth status of children.
+The checklist helps in determining the physical growth status of children.

 • Does your child gain weight on a regular basis?
 YES/NO

-• Does your child play and move around?
+• Does your child play and move around with other friends?

 • Is appetite normal?

-In case you observe delays, seek the attention of a pediatrician.
+In case you observe delays, consult with a pediatrician.

 Child Growth Checklist for Parents